Here for our final news roundup and information overload.

 He was offered an opportunity to meet with management, but instead released a statement on Twitter.

-So I guess that uh if you know you drop your lemons that uh at that point you can then go ahead and fact check that.
+So I guess that if you dropped your lemon, that at that point you can then go ahead and fact check that.

-You know, it's and Joe, you know this because you've you've watch media with me, and and I think you should have your own media show on Fox, and I hope I hope that day comes.
+You know, it's and Joe, you know this because you've watched media with me and I think you should have your own media show on Fox.

 We became friends because of it, to be honest.